thufv/Prem/README.md

 To make filters `--learn-with` and `--bench-with` work normally, you must have your example folder (itself is a subfolder of some example group folder) named as a digit, e.g. `2` rather than `example-2`.

-Datasets passed to option `--predict` must have the following folder structure:
+Datasets passed to option `--predict` (see `data/Mutation/` for an example) must have the following folder structure:
 ```
 <root>/
     case_1/